Proggaroy22/Proggaroy22/README.md

 Skills: Docker / Bash Scripting / Python / CSS / HTML / Devops

-- 🌱 I’m currently working on Medical Image Analysis and NLP.
+- 🌱 I’m currently working on Medical Computer Vision and NLP.
-- 👯 I’m looking to collaborate on Github.
+- 👯 I’m looking to collaborate on GitHub.
 - 💬 Ask me about anything related to EV.
 - 📫 How to reach me: niharikaparmita@gmail.com